raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b02_git-github-e-internet/02.01_git-e-github-o-que-e/README.md

       <blockquote>
 <pre>git version 2.32.0</pre>
       </blockquote>
     <li>To verify if I set my identity correctly,  I ran <code>git config --lis</code>.
-The terminal returned the username and e-mail I set on the step 2.
+The terminal returned the username and e-mail I set on step 2.
   </ol>
 <h3>Part II — Create a GitHub account</h3>
   <p>Created my GitHub account using my personal e-mail.</p>
-<h3>Part III — Adding a SSH key to my GitHub account</h3>
+<h3>Part III — Adding an SSH key to my GitHub account</h3>
   <ol>
     <li>Generated a new SSH key by running the command: <code>ssh-keygen -t rsa -b 4096 -C "myemail@gmail.com"</code>.
-Pressed enter to accept the default location to the key and right after that I set my passphrase.
+Pressed enter to accept the default location to the key and right after that, I set my passphrase.
     <li>Added the SSH key to the ssh-agent by running the commands: <code>eval "$(ssh-agent -s)"</code> and <code>ssh-add ~/.ssh/id_rsa</code>.
     <li>Ran <code>sudo apt-get install xclip</code> to install the <code>xclip</code> command in my terminal.
     <li>Then I ran: <code>xclip -sel clip < ~/.ssh/id_rsa.pub</code> to copy the SSH key to my Clipboard.
-    <li>Went to Github website, went to <strong>Settings</strong>, <strong>SSH and GPD keys</strong>.
+    <li>Went to the GitHub website, went to <strong>Settings</strong>, <strong>SSH, and GPD keys</strong>.
-    <li>Clicked in <strong>New SSH key</strong>, added a description to my key, then I clicked in <strong>Add SSH key</strong>.
+    <li>Clicked on <strong>New SSH key</strong>, added a description to my key, then clicked on <strong>Add SSH key</strong>.
     <li>Finally, I entered my Github password to confirm.
   </ol>
 <h3>Part IV — My GitHub repository</h3>
   <ol>
     <li>Created a directory called trybe-exercicios to be my exercises portfolio.
-    <li>Organized the folders with the modules, units and days.
+    <li>Organized the folders with the modules, units, and days.
     <li>Navigated to today's folder through the terminal by using the command <code>cd</code>.
     <li>Created a file named trybe-skills.txt by using the command <code>cat > trybe.skills.txt</code> and I entered the following content in it:
       <blockquote>